iterative/dvc.org/static/docs/commands-reference/push.md

   each target directory and its subdirectories for DVC-files to inspect.

-- `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while uploading files to the remote cache.
+- `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while uploading files to the remote.
 The effect is to control the number of files uploaded simultaneously.
 Default is `4 * cpu_count()`.
 For example with `-j 1` DVC uploads one file at a time, with `-j 2` it uploads two at a time, and so forth.
 For SSH remotes default is set to 4.

 - `-h`, `--help` - prints the usage/help message, and exit.